syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Helpers.md

 {% endhighlight %}
 {% endtabs %}

-This will return `true` if the specified rowIndex represents the `TableSummaryRow`, and `false` otherwise.
+This will return `true` if the specified rowIndex is associated with the `TableSummaryRow`, and `false` otherwise.

 ## IsFilterRowIndex(int rowIndex)

-To determine if a specific row index in a SfDataGrid represents the `FilterRow`, you can use the `IsFilterRowIndex` method of the `DataGridIndexResolver` class.
+To determine if a specific row index in a SfDataGrid is associated with the `FilterRow`, you can use the `IsFilterRowIndex` method of the `DataGridIndexResolver` class.
 This method takes the row index as a parameter and returns a boolean value indicating whether the specified row is the `FilterRow`.

 Here is an example of how you can use this method to determine if a row is a filter row: